 the reason the Cam does NOT support 5 GHz and only supports 2.4 GHz is because 2.4 GHz

 has more range.
-While that may be 'technically' true, in reality, that ignores MIMO
+While that may be 'technically' true, in reality, that ignores MIMO,

-benefits, and Ring tech support requires
+wider channels, and beamforming benefits in 5G, and Ring tech support requires

 such a ridiculously good RSSI (100% signal quality), that you actually can't get